-If your company has reached it’s ‘Staging Date’ for Automatic Enrolment’ then you will need to run an ‘Assessment’ at this point, otherwise move on to the next step
+If your company has an auto enrolment pension scheme then you will need to run an ‘Assessment’ at this point, otherwise move on to the next step

 5) – Produce and file the RTI report using the Employer’s RTI schedule